sirodoht/sirodoht.com/_posts/2017-08-22-coming-from-nodejs-ruby-on-rails-and-django.markdown

 ---

-*This article was originally published on [Medium](https://medium.com/@sirodoht/coming-from-node-js-ruby-on-rails-and-django-6c6c9390e31a).*
+*This article was also published on [HackerNoon](https://hackernoon.com/coming-from-node-js-ruby-on-rails-and-django-6c6c9390e31a).*